 She transitioned from the classroom to work with university students in Washington, DC.
-She was in a role to support international and domestic students secure and maximize their internship experiences in the nation’s capital.
-She was involved in the development of resources to make internships more accessible to first-generation college students, non-native English speakers, neurodiverse individuals, and LGBTQ+ folks.
-She also has experience in a university LGBTQ+ center working with students, individually and in groups, around coming out, transitioning to college, and advocating for themselves in a variety of environments while maintaining personal safety.
-She always knew she wanted to work directly with children and young adults and her previous experiences opened the door to pursue a graduate degree.
-Kaitlin is an intern with Lifeologie as she works toward her Master’s in Clinical Mental Health Counseling from North Carolina State University.
+She was involved in developing resources to make internships more accessible to first-generation college students, non-native English speakers, neurodiverse individuals, and LGBTQ+ folks.
+She also has experience in a university LGBTQ+ center working with students, individually and in groups, around coming out, transitioning to college, and advocating for themselves in various environments while maintaining personal safety.
+She always knew she wanted to work directly with young adults and her previous experiences opened the door to pursue a graduate degree.

-She believes that the therapeutic relationship is a partnership and that her role is to get a better understanding of how you approach life and how that approach either helps or hinders what you hope to achieve.
-From working with clients she believes that all behaviors, thoughts, and feelings are rational given the client’s personal life experiences.
-Challenges in relationships and well-being are often developed when previously effective behaviors are no longer helpful in a new environment or under a new set of experiences.
-It can feel so difficult to take that first step and reach out for help and we will look at what troubles you and how we might work together.
+The therapeutic relationship is a partnership, and that her role is to get a better understanding of how you approach life and how that approach helps or hinders goals you hope to achieve.
+She believes that all behaviors, thoughts, and feelings are rational given the client’s personal life experiences.
+Kaitlin has experience working with monogamous, ethically non-monogamous, and polyamorous couples and addressing the unique needs of these dynamics.
+It can feel so difficult to take that first step and reach out to see how we might work together to achieve your goals.

 During her free time, Kaitlin enjoys reading, painting, and spending time with friends.
 She is often taking care of her houseplants or binge-watching a new TV series.
 She also loves to travel and has been to 37 states and 4 countries and hopes to continue to experience new places and cultures.